 Study of economic implications of many problems facing a metro-urban environment.
-Some of the topics to be discussed are: Population "Crisis", Crime Prevention, Ecology and Income Distribution; Distributing Free Bread; Mass Transit Systems, etc. Fundamental microeconomic tools introduced to facilitate discussion of the above mentioned topics.
+Some of the topics to be discussed are: Population "Crisis," Crime Prevention, Ecology and Income Distribution; Distributing Free Bread; Mass Transit Systems, etc. Fundamental microeconomic tools introduced to facilitate discussion of the above mentioned topics.
 (This is a basic course designed for those students who do not plan to major in Economics or Business Administration.
-It does not apply toward an Economic major or minor.
-Students who plan to major in Business Administration and/or Economics should enroll in ECO 112 and 113 which also are open to non-majors.)
+It does not apply toward an Economics major or minor.
+Students who plan to major in Business Administration and/or Economics should enroll in ECO 112 and 113 which are also open to nonmajors.)